santisbon/reference/src/microk8s.md

 ### Troubleshooting

 * I see `cloud-init` had failures.
+    Based on the `user-data` file:
     Manually run `sudo apt update`, `sudo apt full-upgrade`.
     Manually run `sudo apt install` on any packages that failed.
-    Manually enable any kernel modules you need and make sure `/etc/modules-load.d/modules.conf` has them so they'll be enabled on every boot.
+    Manually add any kernel modules you need and make sure `/etc/modules-load.d/modules.conf` has them so they'll be added on every boot.

 * I want to check all k8s endpoints or inspect the instance.
     ```sh